-The Coming Recession: How to Align for Protection
+The Coming Recession: How Companies can Still Thrive

 By Arthur Mansourian

-Companies that followed such a strategy not only survived through the last recession but grew at an impressive pace.
-In the years after the last recession, winning companies grew at an average CAGR of 13% in the years after the recession, while the other companies only grew at a rate of 1%.
+Companies that followed such a strategy not only survived through the recession but grew at an impressive pace.
+In the years after a recession, winning companies grew at an average CAGR of 13%, while the other companies only grew at a rate of 1%.

 References